askadev/community-standards/README.md

 ## Format

 Follow an "office hours" approach: high-accessibility, low-pressure, dedicated window.

+At the start of a meet-up, a mentor should give a welcome speech and explain the event.
+There's no script to follow, and no announcements to be made.
+Simply tell the attendees what to expect. (e.g. 'This is an 'office-hours' style event, and we're to help you with whatever issues you're having on your projects.
+The mentors here tonight are x, y, and z.
+Feel free to ask us any questions.')

+Some chapters have had success with having each attendee tell the group what they're working on, and each mentor what they can help with.
+This helps the right attendees and mentors find each other, and promotes conversation among attendees from the start.

+At the very least, the mentors should all introduce themselves. (e.g. 'My name is Eric, and I can help you with x language and y framework.')

-There's no script to follow, no announcements to be made, no RSVPs to confirm.
-Simply be available for when you say you will be.
+ Most importantly, be available to help when you say you will be.

 ## Promotion